-If they need help over the holiday period when the GP practice or pharmacy is closed or they're not sure what to do, NHS 111 can help online and also by phone.
+If they need help over the holiday period when the GP practice or pharmacy is closed or they're not sure what to do, NHS 111 can help.
+The service is available online at 111.nhs.uk and also by phone.
 By answering questions about their health problem they will be told what to do and where to go.